When it comes to IT solutions, there’s a tendency to assume that newer equals better.

-If you’ve had enough of the dirty tricks Oracle and SAP use to keep you paying over the odds for poor quality support, we can help.
-Recently, we published a report on their most common dirty tricks and what customers can do to protect themselves.
+If you’ve had enough of the traps Oracle and SAP set to keep you paying over the odds for poor quality support, we can help.
+Recently, we published a report on their most common traps and what customers can do to protect themselves.

 In the report, we cover: